 The purpose of this application is to help the Tinley Park Public Library better understand your work.
 The library requests several supporting materials to accompany your application, and the following list of guidelines has been created to help you understand the various requirements.

-• Applicants are required to submit the Image Documentation List (found on pages 3 & 4 of the Gallery Application).
-This list will provide the library with all necessary information about the artwork.
-If your application is accepted, the library will also use this information for inventory purposes when the artwork is installed.
+- Applicants are required to submit the Image Documentation List (found on pages 3 & 4 of the Display Case Application).
+This list will provide the library with all necessary information about the collection.
+If your application is accepted, the library will also use this information for inventory purposes when the collection is installed.

 Applications can be mailed to: